Mastering Document Control in Your Medical Device QMS

 Both ISO and FDA require you to develop a structured phase gated design process that makes your process trackable and your people accountable for the decisions that are made along the way.

-Why design control matters in medical device development
+Why design controls matters in medical device development

 The regulation requires you to document user requirements and design specifications.
 It requires you verify these designs against specifications, and validate end products against user requirements.
 These tasks should be carried out in a series of iterative, project stages.